trakerr-com/trakerr-php/README.md

 ```

 ### Option-4: Create an event (eg. non-exception) and send it to Trakerr
+Trakerr accepts non errors and application events.
+We suggest that you send the user and session, along with setting the event name, message, at the least before sending it to Trakerr.

 ```php
      // Option-4: send any event programmatically